 |How does a wave of cell division spread across an embryo?

 Wavefront propagation and mechanical signaling in early Drosophila embryos.
-With Idema, Dubuis, Manning, and Liu.
-Submitted.
+With Idema, Dubuis, Kang, Manning, Lubensky, and Liu.
+PLoS ONE 8 e77216 (2013).

 |How much data compression is occurring in your retina?

 Retinal adaptation to spatial correlations.
-With Simmons, Prentice, Tkacik, Homann, and Balasubramanian.
-Submitted.
+With Simmons, Prentice, Tkacik, Homann, Yee, Palmer, and Balasubramanian.
+PLoS Computational Biology 9 e1003344 (2013).

 |What is each retinal ganglion cell looking for?